-If it is impossible to take your vehicle to a service center before starting it, follow the steps outlined below.
+If it's impossible to take your vehicle to a service center before starting it, follow the steps outlined below.

-- 1. Move the vehicle to dry land.

-- Check the air box.
-If water is present, dry the air box and replace the filter with a new filter.

-- 3. Remove the spark plugs.

-- 4. Turn the engine over several times.
+- 1. Move the vehicle to dry land. - Check the air box.
+If water is present, dry the air box and replace the filter with a new filter. - 3.
+Remove the spark plugs. - 4.
+Turn the engine over several times. - Dry the spark plugs and reinstall them, or install new plugs. - Attempt to start the engine.
+If necessary, repeat the drying procedure. - Take the vehicle to your service center for service as soon as possible, whether

-- 5. Dry the spark plugs and reinstall them, or install new plugs. - 6.
-Attempt to start the engine.
-If necessary, repeat the drying procedure. - Take the vehicle to your service center for service as soon as possible, whether you succeed in starting it or not. - 8.
-If water has been ingested into the CVT, make sure to inspect the hole without water left inside.
-If it is muddy water, open the CVT cap and wash the parts before you reassemble. - 9.
+- you succeed in starting it or not. - If water has been ingested into the CVT, make sure inspect the hole without water left inside.
+If it is muddy water, open the CVT cap and wash the parts before reassemble. - 9.
 Check the gearshift, release the water inside.
-Wash if necessary.
+Wash it if it is necessary.

-Make sure all components that are washed and assembled are coated lightly with grease.
+Make sure all motion parts coated with grease after wash and reassemble.